By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on September 15, 2012)

-The already high-strung Marion is on edge.
-She has an important gallery show coming up.
-Then there’s her family, who have just flown in from France for a visit and to get acquainted with her new Significant Other.
-The relatively buttoned-down Mingus is in for a bit of culture shock.
-Right off the bat, he finds that Marion’s father (real-life dad Alpert Delpy, reprising his role from the previous film) reeks of imported sausages and cheeses, which he unsuccessfully attempted to smuggle through airport security.
+For starters, he finds that Marion’s father (real-life dad Alpert Delpy, reprising his role from the previous film) reeks of imported sausages and cheeses, which he unsuccessfully attempted to smuggle through airport security.
 Marion’s exhibitionist sister (Alexia Landeau) parades around the apartment in various stages of undress, and her perpetually baked boyfriend Manu (Alex Nahon) is nothing, if not eccentric .
-And yes…much Franco-American culture-clash comic mayhem does ensue.
+And yes-Franco-American culture-clash mayhem ensues.